Get insider access

 Custom Color HDR

-The Dell G3223Q has an excellent HDR color gamut as it displays a wide range of colors in the commonly-used DCI-P3 color space.
-Using the 'Custom Color HDR' Smart HDR mode after firmware update M3T103 results in much better tone mapping than 'DisplayHDR 600', meaning it preserves details better with saturated colors.
+The Dell G3223Q has an excellent HDR color gamut, displaying a wide range of colors in the commonly used DCI-P3 color space.
+Using the 'Custom Color HDR' Smart HDR mode after firmware update M3T103 results in much better tone mapping than 'DisplayHDR 600,' meaning it preserves details better with saturated colors.
 However, it still has disappointing coverage of the wider Rec.
-2020 color space, meaning it isn't future-proof because more content will come out in that color space.
+2020 color space, so it isn't future-proof because more content will come out in that color space.

 Picture Quality